A New Vision of Reality...

 home as the endless supplier of all our needs, without consideration

-for Her needs, we could rethink beliefs and attitudes which
+for its needs, we could rethink beliefs and attitudes which

 have influenced our behaviour for millennia.